cgsdfc/GraduateDesign/paper/DCGM.md

 # Models
 - simple, context-sensitive, response-generation models.
-- first encode past info into continuous representation and then decode it using RLM.
+- first encode context into continuous representation and then decode it using RLM.
 - completely data-driven.
 - no human annotation is needed.
 - As opposed to: typical complex task-oriented multi-modular dialog system.